Enterprise-CMCS/macpro-mdct-carts/docs/section-schemas/backend-json-structure-documentation.rst

     }

 The above would display ``The temperature in Fahrenheit at 01:00 in St. Petersburg on Valentine's Day, 1998`` and ``12.2``.

-``percentage``
-##############
-This displays a percentage field as an aid to the user, calculating it from two fields other fields.
-Those other fields are specified in the ``fieldset_info`` object.

-The percentage value would be displayed at the end of wherever the fieldset is in the hierarchy, and isn't necessarily dependent on the locations of the target questions in the hierarchy.

-The ``fieldset_info`` object for ``percentage`` has two properties, ``numerator`` and ``denominator``, each of which contains a string that is a JSON Path expression of the target.
-For example:

-..  code:: json

-      {
-        "type": "fieldset",
-        "label": "Define the numerator you're measuring",
-        "questions": [
-          {
-            "id": "2020-02-b-01-01-01-03",
-            "label": "Which population are you measuring in the numerator?", "hint": "For example: The number of children enrolled in CHIP in the last federal fiscal year.", "type": "integer",
-            "answer": { "entry": null }
-          },
-          {
-            "id": "2020-02-b-01-01-01-04",
-            "label": "Numerator (total number)",
-            "type": "integer",
-            "answer": { "entry": null }
-          }
-        ]
-      },
-      {
-        "type": "fieldset",
-        "label": "Define the denominator you're measuring",
-        "questions": [
-          {
-            "id": "2020-02-b-01-01-01-05",
-            "label": "Which population are you measuring in the denominator?", "hint": "For example: The total number of eligible children in the last federal fiscal year.", "type": "integer",
-            "answer": { "entry": null }
-          },
-          {
-            "id": "2020-02-b-01-01-01-06",
-            "label": "Denominator (total number)",
-            "type": "integer",
-            "answer": { "entry": null }
-          }
-        ]
-      },
-      {
-        "type": "fieldset",
-        "fieldset_type": "percentage",
-        "fieldset_info": {
-            "numerator": "$..*[?(@.id=='2020-02-b-01-01-01-04')].answer.entry",
-            "denominator": "$..*[?(@.id=='2020-02-b-01-01-01-06')].answer.entry"
-        },
-        "questions": []
-      }

-Here the ``fieldset`` at the end would contain no questions and would indicate where in the document the percentage calculated from the targeted fields would be displayed.
-It still has a ``questions`` field because this is an outlier and it makes more sense to require the field for the vast majority of uses that do contain questions.

-..  note:: Tentative

-   This approach to handling ``percentage`` isn't final.

 ``synthesized_table``
 ########################